 Montenegrins obtained it after removing whey from boiled milk.
 The Cheese will be placed in a sheepskin if processed in a traditional style.
 It is a great option to eat with cold cuts and bread to satisfy your taste buds.

 If you are looking for a cheese to bring on meals, you should not skip Pljevaljski Sir.
 It is a staple food of Montenegrin cuisine.
 Cow’s milk is an essential material that creates this white cheese.

 Its rich flavor and creamy texture will make your heart flutter.
 More impressively, it has a distinctive flavor thanks to fermentation in wooden barrels.
 Montenegrins often enjoy cheese after about 15 days of incubation.

 When you take part in the event Dani Pjevaljskog Sira, you will have the opportunity to enjoy this cheese with the best flavor since many producers from the Pljevalja region appear here.

 It Is Time To Discover!

-I am honored to help you reach more with the culinary background of this country.
-It is a great feeling to go to Montenegro to enjoy these fantastic foods and verify the information I have provided in this valuable article.
+I hope that my article has helped you understand more about the culinary background of this country.
+It will be a great experience to go to Montenegro and enjoy these fantastic foods first hand!

 Do not rush to leave this article.
 Please leave a like and share this post with the people around you.
 Do not hesitate to share your feelings and questions after reading it, and I will try to respond to all.
 Thanks for reading!